qmachine/qmachine/docs/http-api.rst

 ================= ============================ ======== ======== ========

-The data model is based on Quanah_'s "asynchronous variables" ("avars").
+The data model is based on Quanah_'s asynchronous variables ("avars").
 An avar is a JS object that acts as a generic container for a key-value pair.